lm2343635/Grouper-Server/README.md

 (1)`transfer/put`

-   - Put a share to transfer table
+   - Upload a share to the untrusted server.
    - method: POST
    - header:
-      - key(String): access key of group member
+      - key(String): access key of the group member
    - param:
       - shares(String): JSON array of share, it should be such format:
          - share(String): the content of a share